 Getting Started

-This guide walks you through installing ThinkLang and running your first AI-powered program.
+This guide walks you through installing ThinkLang and running your first AI-powered program using the CLI and .tl files.

 Prerequisites